tannerdolby/eleventy-photo-gallery/README.md

 5. Serve locally: `npm run start` or `npm run dev`

 ## Usage
-Add images to a folder in your project and then supply image metadata.
-To add images to the home page gallery and featured image pages.
-Edit `_data/gallery.json` to include image metadata like this:
+Add images to a folder in your project and then supply image metadata in the global data file `_data/gallery.json`:

 ```
 {